Here’s whether you can hack a phone’s GPS and how to:

 How Does GPS Location Hacking Work?
+(2 Terms)

 It doesn’t really involve cracking passwords or firewalls or encryptions in order to take control of devices or systems.

 This is a term for when you have a device that pretends to be a different device.

 Have you ever received a telemarketing call from a number that you know doesn’t belong to them?

 Maybe the number was that of a friend or a family member, or even your own phone number.

 The telemarketers are calling from their own line, but they use spoofing technology to trick your caller ID into thinking that the call is coming from a different number.

 Instead of cracking the GPS system itself, hackers use either hardware or software to send the wrong GPS coordinates in relation to your phone.

 The GPS system doesn’t really care about who or where you are.

 So, if your device, or a spoof of your device, sends the wrong signal, there’s nothing in the GPS system trying to catch the trick.

 No one using GPS tracking will actually know where the device is located, and they won’t even be able to tell that the signal is coming from a spoof.

 Technically, spoofing and hacking are different concepts, but to keep things simple, we can use the terms interchangeably for the rest of this conversation.

 #1 Software GPS Hacks

 When you think about GPS hacking, you might imagine someone at a keyboard in a basement digitally attacking your phone to mess with the GPS signal.

 You can’t attack the signal in-route the way you can other types of communication.

 And, because the entire GPS satellite system is maintained by the U.S. military, it’s not a popular tactic to go after the system itself.

 Even if you could, parsing through the billions of transmissions running through the system is next to impossible.

 Instead, software hacks only work when malicious software is installed on your personal device.

 The software can use location settings and systems to send out falsified coordinates, and the GPS system will never know the difference.

 The trick here, though, is that such an app has to have root access.

 It’s why unintended GPS hacks of this nature are very uncommon.

 #2 Hardware GPS Hacks

 This is actually the easier way to “hack” the phone’s locations, and here’s how it works.

 Basically, you use another nearby device to send a stronger GPS signal that drowns out the one sent by your phone.
-This other device can send whatever coordinates are programmed into it.

 So, when this masking is done, anything that is trying to receive coordinates from your phone will receive the fake coordinates instead.

 Depending on the device, there might be a number of countermeasures designed to keep this type of spoofing from working.

 You can expect that the spoofing device will have a stronger signal, but the phone can use codes and signal processing to get the correct coordinates out anyway.

 The short version of this story is that hardware hacking is unreliable at best, but it is technically possible.

 These types of hardware spoof only mask the raw GPS signal that runs through the GPS satellite system.

 There are other location services used by your phone, and this type of spoofing won’t mask them.

 GPS spoofing might trick the satellites, but it has to be combined with additional methods to completely mask all location services.

 Why Would Anyone Hack GPS Locations?
+(2 Reasons)

 Why would someone want to go through that effort?

 Most hacking endeavors are based on money.

 Groups use malicious software to lock businesses out of their own systems and charge a bunch of money to restore that access.

 But, how could someone make money off of spoofing your location?
-For the most part, they can’t.

 One of the reasons that GPS location hacking is rare is that there is no common motivation to do it.

 That’s why the majority of GPS hacking is initiated by the device’s owner.
-That’s right.

 In most cases, GPS coordinates are spoofed because the person who owns the phone doesn’t want their location tracked.

 Security experts often try to find ways to hack things just so they can build better defenses.

 Still, there are malicious attacks on GPS locations, and we can cover that too.

 #1 Malicious GPS Hacking

 Most of the known cases are entirely related to geopolitics or research.

 This is not typically malicious, but a malicious hack would probably use similar tactics.

 In geopolitics, it is believed that Iranian intelligence operators spoofed the GPS of a U.S. military drone in order to commandeer it.

 The greater point here is that GPS hacking is complicated and difficult enough that it isn’t a profitable or desirable use of time unless funded by intelligence organizations or research groups.
-It really is that tough.

 #2 Masking Your Own GPS Location

 On the other hand, a lot of users would like to make their location anonymous at will.

 It’s why there are apps and resources specifically designed to help consumers mask their locations at will.

 When you have cooperation from the device owner, hacking the GPS location becomes an entirely different idea and process.

 How Can You Spoof Your GPS Location?
+(3 Apps)

 The easiest way to do this is to use a location spoof app.

 It’s still tricky to do on your own, but app developers have made it quite accessible.

 Keep in mind that none of this constitutes an endorsement of these apps.

 That said, unlike the hacking methods above, these apps spoof your location across all location services.

 Even though we’re focusing on Android devices, this app is designed for iOS.

 The cool thing about Tenorshare iAnygo is that it doesn’t require you to jailbreak your device.
-It’s also on the App Store, which means it got through Apple’s quality inspection process.

 That suggests that Apple is also ok with users masking their locations.